thomasjo/caffe-hack/README.md

 - To support different [GPU compute capabilities](http://en.wikipedia.org/wiki/CUDA#Supported_GPUs), the code is built for several compute capability versions.
 If you know the exact version of your GPU device, you may remove the support to other versions to speed up the compiling procedure.
 You may wish to take a look at #25 for more details.

 #### Known Issues
-- I have trained on ImageNet with this windows porting as well.
+- ~~I have trained on ImageNet with this windows porting as well.
 The speed is much slower than the one built on Ubuntu.
-20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu (on GTX Titan).
+20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu (on GTX Titan).~~
+- The above issue has been solved since the upgrade of GPU driver to 340.62 and CUDA to 6.5.
+The same hardware is now running 26 sencods for 20 iterations on Windows.
+Hooray!!

 #### Bug Report
 - Please create new issues in [github](https://github.com/niuzhiheng/caffe/issues) if you find any bug.